murali2006doha/keelhaul-public/README.md

  1. Lets all try not to use git add*
  2. git add and commit per commit unless the files are related to the change
  3. Any prefab changes especially needs to be commented to show what exactly changed
- 4. Design changes like ship speed, will only be committed by the person who's laptop we worked on during th meeting (Most likely Vig)
+ 4. Design changes like ship speed, will only be committed by the person who's laptop we worked on during the meeting (Most likely Vig)

  #Shipyard: